 Held in Orastie, a region rich with history, this marathon aims to promote the places where traces of Dacians, Romanian ancestors, still exist.
 The route passes by the Dacian fortresses of Costești-Cetățuie, Costești-Blidaru, Piatra Roșie and ends at Sarmizegetusa Regia.
 All these sites are part of the UNESCO World Heritage.
 If you are interested in joining the marathon, check their site: http://www.corporeanima.ro/maratonuldacilor/ .

-Fish Soup (Borscht) Festival: 1st of September – 3rd of September (2018 dates to be confirmed)
+Fish Soup (Borscht) Festival: 7th of September – 9th of September

 One of the notorious Romanian cultural events taking place in Sibiu is the Potter’s fair, a festival which attracts over 150 renowned craftsmen from the most important pottery schools in Romania: Horezu, Corund, Baia Mare, Oboga, Glogova, Marginea, Obârşa and Rădăuţi.
 Locals and tourist can admire and buy their works: pots, cruses, decorative jars, dishes and mugs, all made of clay.